C0deWiser/exiftool/laravel.md

 # Laravel

-It is expecting, that you register `Exiftool` in `ApplicationServiceProvider`.
+It is expected that you register `Exiftool` in `ApplicationServiceProvider`.

 ## Cast